SystemsApproach/sdn/access.rst

 is that the RAN is effectively a regional packet-switched network, overlaid on the backhaul, where the base stations are the "nodes" of that overlay network.
-Packets are "routed" through this network to reach the best base station(s) to serve each UE at a given moment in time.\ [#]_ These forwarding decisions are implemented by the base stations, which make decisions about *handovers* (one base station handing a given UE's traffic off to another), *load balancing* (a set
+Packets are "routed" through this network to reach the best base station(s) to serve each mobile device (User Equipment or UE) at a given moment in time.\ [#]_ These forwarding decisions are implemented by the base stations, which make decisions about *handovers* (one base station handing a given UE's traffic off to another), *load balancing* (a set